 Computers can usually be recycled at recycling centres.
 Find your nearest locations by entering your postcode below.

 - Make sure that you permanently delete all files and programs on your computer’s hard-drive

 - Remove your personal data to reduce the risk of it being used by someone else.

 Yes, they can be recycled with normal household batteries at battery collection points.
 However we have been advised that you should put a piece of electrical tape over the terminals.

 Community and re-use organisations

 Donating your unwanted computer equipment to a charity is a great way to help others.
-For some charities it is important that the equipment is in good working order; however other groups have technicians who can repair them.
+For some charities it is important that the equipment is in good working order; however other groups, such as WEEECharity, have technicians who can repair them.